 - (e) In Year Admission Arrangements: Applications for in year admissions to classes during the school year and refusal of a place when there is a vacancy available require approval by the Board of Governors in accordance with the Governors' admissions criteria.
 Applicants for places during the school year must be made to Wandsworth Council on the Council's in-year application form and the school's supplementary form.
-The Council will refer the application to the school which will inform the applicant whether or not a place can be offer and advise the Council of the outcome. - (f) The governors will provide for the admission of all children in the September following their fourth birthday.
-Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year; parents may also request that their child attends part-time until the child reaches compulsory school age.

-- (g) Pupils with a Statement of Special Educational Needs or Education, Health and Care (EHC) Plan: The admissions of pupils with a Statement of Special Educational Needs or with an EHC Plan are dealt with by a completely separate procedure.
+The Council will refer the application to the school which will inform the applicant whether or not a place can be offer and advise the Council of the outcome. - (f) Pupils with a Statement of Special Educational Needs or Education, Health and Care (EHC) Plan: The admissions of pupils with a Statement of Special Educational Needs or with an EHC Plan are dealt with by a completely separate procedure.
 The procedure is integral to the making and maintaining of statements and EHC plans by the pupil's home local authority.
 Details of this separate procedure are set out in the SEND code of practice.
-Pupils with a statement or EHC plan naming the school will be admitted without reference to the above criteria. - $(h) \ \textbf{Admission of children outside their normal age group:} \\$ - Parents who are seeking a place for their child outside of their normal age group, eg, the child has experienced problems such as ill health or the parents of a summer born child choosing not to send that child to school until the September following their fifth birthday, may request that they are admitted out of their normal age group to reception rather than year 1. - (i) Admission of children below compulsory school age: The governors will provide for the admission of all children in the September following their fourth birthday.
-Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year; parents may also request that their child attends part-time until the child reaches compulsory school age. - (j) Governors will make decisions on the circumstances of each case and in the best interests of the child concerned.
-This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group, and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
+Pupils with a statement or EHC plan naming the school will be admitted without reference to the above criteria. - (g) Admission of children outside their normal age group: Parents who are seeking a place for their child outside of their normal age group, eg, the child has experienced problems such as ill health or the parents of a summer born child choosing not to send that child to school until the September following their fifth birthday, may request that they are admitted out of their normal age group - to reception rather than year 1.
+Governors will make decisions on the circumstances of each case and in the best interests of the child concerned.
+This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional: whether they have previously been educated out of their normal age group, and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
 They will also take into account the views of the school's head teacher.
-When informing a parent of the decision which year group the child should be admitted to, the governors will set out clearly the reasons for their decision - Where the governors agree to a parent's request for their child to be admitted out of their normal age group and, as a consequence of that decision, the child be admitted to the age group to which pupils are normally admitted to the school the local authority will process the application as part of the main admissions round, (unless the parental request is made too late for this to be possible) and on the basis of the determined admission arrangements, including the application of oversubscription criteria where applicable.
+When informing a parent of the decision which year group the child should be admitted to, the governors will set out clearly the reasons for their decision.
+Where the governors agree to a parent's request for their child to be admitted out of their normal age group and, as a consequence of that decision, the child be admitted to the age group to which pupils are normally admitted to the school the local authority will process the application as part of the main admissions round, (unless the parental request is made too late for this to be possible) and on the basis of the determined admission arrangements, including the application of oversubscription criteria where applicable.
 Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied.
-This right does not apply if they are offered a place at the school but it is not in their preferred age group.